Having faith in God during difficult times can be incredibly hard. Excruciating. Even physically painful.

 You have to take action.
 You have to bring these truths into your life.

-These amazing Bible studies are exactly what you need right now to stay strong through this difficult trial.
+This amazing Bible study is exactly what you need right now to stay strong through this difficult trial.

 Listen, friend, I’ve walked these same difficult roads and I know how AWFUL it can be to deal with tragedy and heartbreak.